-On 16th May 2013, P.33/2013 enabled the Housing Department to become incorporated into a wholly States owned Housing Company: Andium Homes Limited ("Andium").
-The key objective of Andium is construction of new housing and completion of improvement works to ensure that the housing stock
+On 16th May 2013, P.33/2013 enabled the Housing Department to become incorporated into a wholly States-owned Housing Company: Andium Homes Limited ("Andium").
+The key objective of Andium is construction of new housing and completion of improvement works to ensure that the housing stock meets the requirements of the Decent Homes Standard within 10 years.

-In June 2014 the States of Jersey leveraged its strong balance sheet to issue a £250 million bond with a 40 year maturity at low rates of interest relative to alternative borrowing which could be achieved by Andium.
+In June 2014 the States of Jersey leveraged its strong balance sheet to issue a $\pounds 250$ million bond with a 40 year maturity at low rates of interest relative to alternative borrowing which could be achieved by Andium.